 Tucked away from the hustle and bustle of Kolkata, Joyville is situated in the picturesque suburb of Salap Howrah, mere minutes from the city.
-Living here, you’ll find that no place is too far away, whether it’s famous Park Street or Avani Mall.
+Living here, you’ll find that no place is too far away, whether it’s the famous Park Street or Avani Mall.

 A structural marvel, Howrah Bridge of immense heritage value is the face of Howrah city.
 Many of us living in different corners of India know the city only as a “Gateway to Kolkata” or by its bridge.
 And if you have a Bong friend in your group, you might have heard that this twin city to Kolkata is beyond that with a strong socio-culture and historical moorings.
 However, living there and closely experiencing a Bengali lifestyle is what would leave you awestruck!